Ada045/JenkinsDockerImage/README.md

 - Docker CLI
 - A few small dependencies needed to add Docker's package repo: curl, wget, unzip, gnupg, ca-certificates

-## The Dockerfile
+## The Dockerfile Explained
 <img width="1366" height="768" alt="image" src="https://github.com/user-attachments/assets/6496e860-2a56-47d7-b73e-969445d80a76" />

-## FROM jenkins/jenkins:lts-jdk21
+### FROM jenkins/jenkins:lts-jdk21:
-Uses the official Jenkins LTS image as the base layer.
+- Uses the official Jenkins LTS image as the base layer.
 This image already ships with Jenkins itself and a Java 21 runtime, so those don't need to be provisioned separately.

-## USER root
+### USER root:
-Switches to the root user inside the container.
+- Switches to the root user inside the container.
 Package installation via apt-get requires elevated privileges, so this is necessary before the following RUN instructions.

- ## FIRST RUN apt-get update && apt-get install -y...
+ ### FIRST RUN apt-get update && apt-get install -y...:
- apt-get update refreshes the package index so the subsequent install pulls current package metadata.
+- Apt-get update refreshes the package index so the subsequent install pulls current package metadata.
 The install list breaks down as:

-git ### — required for Jenkins to clone source repositories during pipeline execution
+<u>git</u> — required for Jenkins to clone source repositories during pipeline execution
-### maven ### — build tool for Java-based projects
-curl / wget — HTTP clients used for downloading files; both included, though either alone would typically suffice unzip — needed for extracting compressed archives (plugins, artifacts, etc.) gnupg / ca-certificates — not used directly, but required as dependencies for verifying the GPG signature and TLS certificates in the Docker repository setup in the next step
+maven — build tool for Java-based projects curl / wget — HTTP clients used for downloading files; both included, though either alone would typically suffice unzip — needed for extracting compressed archives (plugins, artifacts, etc.) gnupg / ca-certificates — not used directly, but required as dependencies for verifying the GPG signature and TLS certificates in the Docker repository setup in the next step